-The Park+ website allows you to make online challan status inquiry and make payments too: View & Pay Challans Online with Park+ You are issued a unique challan number using which you can make the payment for your e-challan.
+The Park+ website also allows you to make online challan status inquiries and payments: View & Pay Challans Online with Park+.
+You are issued a unique challan number using which you can make the payment for your e-challan.

 Please note: E-challan payments are currently paused on the Park+ app and will resume shortly

-If you are unable to make your online traffic challan payment, you can just pay it offline.
+If you cannot make your online traffic challan payment, you can just pay it offline.
 Go to the nearest police station and make the payment against your e-challan.
-You can also go to a traffic police official with the e-challan machine to accept your payment.
+You can also contact a traffic police official with the e-challan machine to accept your payment.